 Contact

-Please fill out the form and we’ll get back to you within 1–2 days.
-If you prefer to reach us directly, please refer to the contact information in the footer.
+Please fill out the form and I'll get back to you within 1–2 days.
+If you prefer to reach me directly, please refer to the contact information in the footer.

 Have a question or want to connect?
 Drop me a message below and I'll get back to you within a couple of days.
 You can also reach me directly using the contact info at the bottom of the page.